China reports 109 new COVID-19 cases as infections persist in northeast

 The World Health Organization (WHO) team currently in China has already begun its investigations into the origins of the global pandemic.

-Reporting by Beijing newsroom; additional reporting by Stephanie Nebehay in Geneva; Writing by Se Young Lee and David Stanway; Editing by Christian Schmollinger and Michael Perry
+Reporting by Beijing newsroom; additional reporting by Stephanie Nebehay in Geneva; Writing by Se Young Lee and David Stanway; Editing by Christian Schmollinger, Michael Perry and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.